albertoparadisllop/DiscordRunoffVotingBot/README.md

 To invite that bot to a server, you need an invite link.
 * Go over to the `OAuth2` tab in your application's page.
 * Tick `bot` in the `scopes` category.
+* On the `Privileged Gateway Intents`, add all 3 intents (im too lazy to give them one by one)
 * On the `permissions` category, tick the following:
 	* View Channels
 	* Send Messages